OAGi/Score/docs/user_guide/index.rst

 10. Select the desired business term.
 The "Discard" button at the top right of the page will be enabled.
 Click "Discard",  and a dialog is open where you can confirm or cancel the request.
 Only the assignment for this given BIE is permanently removed.
-    The business term is still displayed in "View/Edit Business Term" page.
+    The Business Term Assignment page of that BIE node is still displayed.
+More assignments can be discarded.

 Load Business Terms from external source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~